ta4j/ta4j-wiki/Charting.md

 #### Save Chart

-Save the chart as a PNG image:
+Save the chart as a JPEG image:

 ```java
 Optional<Path> savedPath = chartWorkflow.builder()